In This Article

-Researchers can ask different types of questions which in turn generate different types of data.
+Researchers can ask different types of questions, generating different types of data.
 For example, closed questions provide people with a fixed set of responses, whereas open questions allow people to express what they think in their own words.

-Quite often interviews will be recorded by the researcher and the data written up as a transcript (a written account of interview questions and answers) which can be analyzed at a later date.
+The researcher will often record interviews, and the data will be written up as a transcript (a written account of interview questions and answers) which can be analyzed later.

-It should be noted that interviews may not be the best method to use for researching sensitive topics (e.g. truancy in schools, discrimination etc.) as people may feel more comfortable completing a questionnaire in private.
+It should be noted that interviews may not be the best method for researching sensitive topics (e.g., truancy in schools, discrimination, etc.) as people may feel more comfortable completing a questionnaire in private.

 Interviews take many forms, some very informal, others more structured.